cloudflare/origin-ca-issuer/deploy/charts/origin-ca-issuer/README.md

 helm install --name my-release --namespace origin-ca-issuer .
 ```

-In order to begin issuer certificates from the Cloudflare Origin CA you will need to setup an OriginIssuer.
+In order to begin issuing certificates from the Cloudflare Origin CA you will need to set up an OriginIssuer.
 For more information, see the [documentation](https://github.com/cloudflare/origin-ca-issuer/blob/trunk/README.org).

 ## Uninstalling the Chart